What is Occurrence Insurance for a Physician? | Medical Insurance

 - Insurance statements

-Additionally, often times the most influential terms and clauses in any employment contract are the ones that are not present.
-With the advent of productivity based employment agreements it is imperative that any doctor have an employment agreement reviewed before it is executed.
-Attorney Robert Chelle has practical experience drafting and reviewing doctor contracts for nearly every specialty.
+Additionally, often the most effective terms and clauses in any employment contract are the ones that are not present.
+With the advent of productivity-based employment agreements, any physician must have an employment agreement reviewed before it is executed.
+Attorney Robert Chelle has practical experience drafting and reviewing physician contracts for nearly every specialty.

-New residents, attending physicians, providers entering into their first employment contract or established physicians looking for new employment can all benefit from a thorough contract review.
-By employing an experienced attorney for your representation, you can insure that you will be able to fully understand the extensive and complex wording included in your contract.
-By having a full and complete understanding of the contract, you will be in a better position to make your own decision on whether or not you want to enter into the agreement which will affect your career life for years to come.
+A thorough contract review can benefit new residents, attending physicians, doctors entering their first employment contract, or established physicians looking for new employment.
+By employing an experienced attorney for your representation, you can ensure that you will be able to fully understand the extensive and complex wording included in your contract.
+By having a complete understanding of the contract, you will be in a better position to decide whether you want to enter into the agreement, which will affect your career life for years to come.

-The financial benefits gained from having your contract reviewed and negotiated by an experienced healthcare attorney far outweigh the costs associated with a review and can assist with your mental health.
+The financial benefits gained from having your contract reviewed and negotiated by an experienced healthcare attorney far outweigh the costs associated with a review.
 You are a valuable resource, and you should be treated and respected as such.
-Attorney Robert Chelle will personally dedicate his time to make sure that your are fully protected and will assist you in the contract process so that your interests are fairly represented.
+Attorney Robert Chelle will personally dedicate his time to ensure that you are fully protected and assist you in the contract process so that your interests are fairly represented.

-Every provider contract is unique.
+Every physician’s contract is unique.
 However, nearly all contracts for health care providers should contain several essential terms.
-If these essential terms in the contract are not spelled out in contracts, disputes can arise when there is a disagreement between the parties as to the details of the specific term.
-For instance, if the doctor is expecting to work Monday through Thursday and the employer is expecting the provider to work Monday through Friday, but the specific workdays are absent from the Agreement; who prevails?
+Suppose these crucial terms in the contract are not spelled out in contracts.
+In that case, disputes can arise when there is a disagreement between the parties regarding the specific terms.
+For instance, if the doctor is expecting to work Monday through Thursday and the employer is expecting the provider to work Monday through Friday.
+Still, the specific workdays are absent from the Agreement.
+Who prevails?

 - Dues and Fees: Which business financial expenses are covered (board licensing, DEA registration, privileging, AMA membership, Board review)?